It\^o Stochastic differentials: Financial applications

 The diffusion market for (\ref{eq: diffusion market dynamics}) with risk-free rate $r$ over a time period $[0, T ]$ is given by defining $c_t : L_0(\Omega; \mathbb{R}) \rightarrow \mathbb{R}$ for $t \in [0, T)$ by

 \end{example} This is well-defined so long as we assume that $X^i_T$ are linearly independent random variables.
-This will be the case in all situations of interest.
+This is the case in all situations of interest.
 The market defined above is called an exchange market because it models the basic assets that can be purchased directly on an exchange.

 Example \ref{ex: diffusion market} illustrates the classical coordinate approach to understanding markets.
 However, the decomposition of the market into basis assets corresponding to basis vectors of $\mathbb{R}^n$ is not invariant under market morphisms.